 We contribute to the Sustainable Development Goals (SDGs) through our projects.
 Here’s how:

 SDG 3 – Good health and wellbeing

-Through Project Jua, we’re electrifying health clinics meaning that life-saving equipment can be powered and fridges containing vaccines can be kept running
+Through Project Jua, we’re electrifying health clinics in rural Kenya, so that life-saving equipment can be powered, and fridges containing vaccines can be kept running.

 SDG 4 – Quality education

 Our early years project focuses specifically on inclusive education.
-By engaging parents, creating a positive home learning environment and focusing on the development of language and vocabulary, we are helping ensure children from less advantaged backgrounds have the best start in life.
+By engaging parents, creating a positive home learning environment, and focusing on the development of language and vocabulary – we’re helping ensure children from less advantaged backgrounds have the best start in life.

 Our Future Builders project provides young homeless people with access to education or training.
 Giving them knowledge and opportunities that they might have missed out on in school.